WP-Autoplugin/wp-banana/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A free WordPress plugin for generating and editing images with AI directly inside your WordPress dashboard.
-Works with OpenAI, Google Gemini (Nano Banana), Replicate API, Seedream 4.0, and more.
+Free plugin for generating and editing images with AI.
+Works with Google Nano Banana, Seedream 4.0, and others.
+Compatible with virtually all plugins.

 == Description ==